just-the-docs/just-the-docs/docs/navigation-structure.md

 The parameter values determine the order of the top-level pages, and of child pages with the same parent.
 You can reuse the same parameter values (e.g., integers starting from 1) for the child pages of different parents.

 The parameter values can be numbers (integers, floats) and/or strings.
-When you omit `nav_order` parameters, they default to the titles of the pages, which are ordered alphabetically.
-Pages with numerical `nav_order` parameters always come before those with strings or default `nav_order` parameters.
+Pages with numerical `nav_order` parameters always come before those with string `nav_order` parameters.
+When you omit `nav_order` parameters, they default to the titles of the pages.
 If you want to make the page order independent of the page titles, you can set explicit `nav_order` parameters on all pages.
+All pages with explicit `nav_order` parameters come before all pages ordered by their `title` values.

 By default, all Capital letters come before all lowercase letters; you can add `nav_sort: case_insensitive` in the configuration file to ignore the case.
-Enclosing strings in quotation marks is optional.
+Enclosing strings in (single or double) quotation marks is optional.
+Numeric values are not enclosed in quotation marks, e.g., `42`, `-1.0`; numbers in quotation marks are lexicographically ordered, so `"10"` comes before `"2"`, for example.

-> _Note for users of previous versions:_ `nav_sort: case_insensitive` previously affected the ordering of numerical `nav_order` parameters: e.g., `10` came before `2`.
-Also, all pages with explicit `nav_order` parameters previously came before all pages with default parameters.
-Both were potentially confusing, and they have now been eliminated.

 ---